rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 For two reasons:

 - **Uniform depth.** A BLAKE2b-256 digest is 64 nibbles regardless of the key, and its digits are uniformly distributed, so the expected trie depth is about $$\log_{16} n$$ and the structure stays balanced whatever the keys look like.
-- **Resistance to shaping.** With raw keys, an adversary can choose keys sharing long prefixes and deepen one branch of the trie arbitrarily, inflating proofs and execution costs along that path.
+- **Resistance to adversarial key choice.** With raw keys, an adversary can choose keys sharing long prefixes and deepen one branch of the trie arbitrarily, inflating proofs and execution costs along that path.
 Doing the same against hashed paths would require finding BLAKE2b preimages with a chosen prefix.

 Ethereum's state trie hashes keys for the same reason.